Ritalin

 Manufacturer: The various brand name formulations of the drug methylphindate are produced by several different manufacturers.

-Marketed under numerous brand names, the best known of which is Ritalin, methylphenidate and other amphetamines function as central nervous system (CNS) stimulants, and have been FDA approved for the treatment of both adult and childhood attention deficit hyperactivity disorder (ADHD) as well as narcolepsy in adults.
+Marketed under numerous brand names, the best known of which is Ritalin, methylphenidate and other amphetamines function as central nervous system (CNS) stimulants, and have been FDA approved for the treatment of both childhood and adult attention deficit hyperactivity disorder (ADHD) as well as narcolepsy in adults.

 How Do I Take Methylphenidate?